Forex and Money Management

 A: While they can significantly reduce the risk of losing money in forex trading, forex money management techniques can't guarantee that you won't lose money.
 Forex trading involves risk and it's possible to lose part or all of your investment.
 However, applying good money management practices such as setting a stop loss and managing your position size can help you mitigate these risks and improve your overall trading performance.

-About the Author John Leonardo
+About the Author john chiogna

-John Leonardo invests and trades in Forex and Crypto regularly.
+John Chiogna invests and trades in Forex and Crypto regularly.
 John has been and investor in Crypto since 2016.
 He has been trading for over 15 years and enjoys learning new methods of trading that he passes on to others.
 His trading style includes both technicals and fundamentals.

 He has tried all sorts of methods and systems, discerning what works from what doesn't.
 He presently trades a managed account as well as his own funds.